CMingTseng/udp-discovery/README.md

 # UDP Discovery

-This is very simple and easy to use library, allowing you to discover other devices on a Wifi network that implement the same basic protocol.
+This is very simple and easy to use protocol, allowing you to discover other devices on a Wifi network that all agree on protocol implementation.
+This library lets you do so on Android with few lines of code.

 ---